-In order to mitigate the current fatality rate, the NMSP-CVE will continue to rely on District Commanders within each District to indentify high crash areas within their areas of command.
+In order to mitigate the current fatality rate, the NMSP-CVE will continue to rely on District Commanders within each District to identify high crash areas within their areas of command.
+During this process NMSP-CVE has a new mission focused directive for all of the commissioned officers throughout the state.
+This mission is for the officers to focus 95 percent of their efforts on traffic enforcement inspections.

 The NMSP Command Staff will utilize current crash reports and traffic data to identify and target areas where crash numbers are high.
 The NMSP Command Staff will provide appropriate funding to support saturation patrols in districts with abnormally high crash rates.